-Maize is suitable for rice-maize cropping system and has been expanded rapidly in the northern districts of Bangladesh (Timsina et al., 2010) mainly in response to increasing demand for poultry food (Ali et al., 2010).
+To ensure higher maize production, farmer's intention to grow advanced varieties individually or along with other local varieties, that results in diversity among cultivars grown within.
+Maize is a comparatively new crop in Bangladesh.
+It is suitable for rice-maize cropping system and has been expanded rapidly in the northern districts of Bangladesh (Timsinaet al., 2010) mainly in response to increasing demand for poultry food (Ali et al., 2010).
 Currently maize is planted to about 307,000 ha producing 2.12 million tons of grains annually (BBS, 2016).
 In the Chittagong Hill Tracts (CHT), maize is grown since long as a secondary staple crop for the ethnic communities contributing to 2.1% of national production.
 With the advancement in breeding and biotechnology high yielding modern varieties and hybrids of maize are developed.
-In addition, improvement in agronomic management practices also contributes greatly to increasing grain yields (Lee and Tollenaar, 2007).
+In addition, Improvement in agronomic management practices also contributes greatly to increasing grain yields (Lee and Tollenaar, 2007).
 The yield performance differs remarkably across hybrids depending on environmental conditions, agronomic management and choice of varieties.
-The growth and yield attributes of maize differs among and between local and hybrid maize varieties (Macharia et al., 2010 & Ullah et al., 2017).
+The growth and yield attributes of maize differs among and between local and hybrid maize varieties (Machariaet al., 2010 &Ullahet al., 2017).

 Now a day, there are many government (BARI, BADC, DAE etc.) and nongovernment organizations (BRAC, Syngenta, private seed producing farms, importers etc.) arc working for increasing maize production in Bangladesh.
+Farmers cultivate some exotic hybrid varieties, which are imported from neighboring countries.
 The demand of hybrid maize varieties is increasing among the farmers due to their high yielding potentialities.
 Besides, Bangladesh Agricultural Research Institute (BARI) has released sixteen promising hybrid maize varieties.
+Variety plays an important role in producing high yield and good quality maize.
+Different varieties respond differently to input supply, cultivation practices and prevailing environment etc. during the growing season.
 Varieties differ in their pattern of nutrient uptake, dry matter accumulation and yield potential (Kenny, 2005).
 Hybrid maize cultivation area has increased at the rate of about 20-25% per year since nineties.
-In Bangladesh, higher yield up to 8-10 t ha-1 can he obtained using hybrid seeds, balanced fertilizers and better management practices (Quayyum and Haque, 1995 and Iqbal, 2001).
-The average yield of maize in the country is rather low compared with leading maize growing countries of the world.
+In Bangladesh, higher yield up to 8-10 t ha-1 can be obtained using hybrid seeds, balanced fertilizers and better management practices (Quayyum and Haque, 1995 and Iqbal, 2001).
+Despite its importance, the average yield of maize in the country is not satisfactory.
+It is rather low compared with leading maize growing countries of the world.
 In Bangladesh area, production and yield of maize decreased by 2.9%.
 3.59% and 0.69% respectively from the year of 1967-68 due to utilization of traditional variety (Mohiuddin, 2003).
-Introduction of hybrid varieties and appropriate management practices increased area, production and yield by 19.83%, 34.40% and 14.56% respectively from the year 1987-88 to 2003-04 (Moniruzzaman et al., 2007).
+Introduction of hybrid varieties and appropriate management practices increased area, production and yield by 19.83%, 34.40% and 14.56% respectively from the year 1987-88 to 2003-04 (Moniruzzamanet al., 2007).